jaebeom-kim/metabuli-analysis/README.md

 Scripts and raw values for plotting can be found in [metabuli-plots](https://github.com/jaebeom-kim/metabuli-plots).

+For the hybrid approach, which runs DNA tool first and AA tool for unclassified reads, naming `ensemble` or `hybrid` is used.
+Both are the same.

 ## How to measure performance of tools
 The crieteria for true positive and false positive and the formula for calculating precision, recall, and F1 score are defined in the manuscript.
 ### Prokaryote benchmarks